 Central Heating Plant History

 In the early 1930s the federal workforce rapidly expanded, resulting in an explosion in federal construction in Washington DC.
 In order to meet the heating requirements of these new buildings, the Central Heating Plant was designed to serve as the main heating plant for all federal buildings within Washington DC.
-It was the largest heating facility in the United States serving federal buildings and burning approximately 230 tons of coal a day.
+At the time of its construction, it was the largest heating facility in the United States serving federal buildings and burning approximately 230 tons of coal a day.

 Design & Construction

-Located in the heart of Washington’s southwest federal office building district, the building’s industrial purpose was carefully translated by its architect, Paul Philippe Cret into a design compatible with the notable federal buildings which surround it.
-The passage of the Shipstead-Luce Act in 1930 required the Commission of Fine Arts (CFA) to review the designs of public buildings in Washington bordering public spaces.
+Located in the heart of Washington’s southwest federal office building district, the building’s industrial purpose was carefully translated by its architect, Paul Philippe Cret into a design compatible with the notable federal buildings that surround it.
+The passage of the Shipstead-Luce Act in 1930 required the Commission of Fine Arts (CFA) to review the design of public buildings in Washington bordering public spaces.

 Consequently, the CFA reviewed the height, exterior design, and construction of the Central Heating Plant at several meetings.
-Architect Cret formulated a design that incorporated the stacks within the building but allowed them to rise to a height that could carry fumes above the point where they would be objectionable to the workers in the U.S. Department of Agriculture buildings.
+At the urging of the Commission, Architect Cret formulated a design that incorporated the stacks within the building envelope, hiding them from view while still allowing them to rise to a height that could carry fumes above the point where they would be objectionable to the workers in the U.S. Department of Agriculture buildings.

-The Federal Writers’ Project was a program established in the United States in 1935 by the Works Progress Administration (WPA) as part of the New Deal struggle against the Great Depression.
+The Federal Writers’ Project was a program was established in 1935 by the Works Progress Administration (WPA) as part of the New Deal response to the Great Depression.
 It provided jobs for unemployed writers, editors, and research workers.
-The American Guide series, the project’s most important achievement, included state guides.
-In particular, the state guides were encyclopedic in scope, combined travel information with essays on geography, history and commerce.
+The American Guide series, the project’s most important achievement, included encyclopedic state guides that combined travel information with essays on geography, history and commerce.

 The boiler room is a great space finished in buff brick and floored with red quarry tile, in which heat and dust are noticeably absent, and the maze of pipes, the array of gauges and recording instruments, are spotlessly clean.
 Six giant furnaces, each five stories high, burning 100,000 tons of coal a year, have auxiliary apparatus for conveying and stoking the coal.
 Jets of water under pressure sluice the ashes from the grates into a pit where heavy machinery grinds them into cinders for paths and fills in city parks.
 Each boiler is capable of converting 215,000 pounds of water (more than 25,000 gallons) into steam every hour at a pressure of 200 pounds a square inch.
 One cold day in January 1937, 15,000,000 pounds of steam were made, representing the conversion of 1,800,000 gallons of water and the consumption of 700 tons of coal.
 Although soft coal is used, the smoke is reduced to a steam-like vapor before it escapes—electric precipitators attract the carbon particles to diversion pipes, which convey them to ash bins at the base of the building.”